Do Galactic Antiprotons Come from Decaying Dark Matter?: Conclusions

+{ In conclusion, we have shown that the antiproton flux from dark matter, though strongly constrained by the EGRB, can account for the flat (i.e. energy independent) antiproton/proton ratio in Galactic cosmic-rays above 100 GeV if the halo confinement time is of the order of 90 Myr.
+Moreover, we have argued that less exotic astrophysical sources of collisional secondary cosmic-rays antiprotons are unlikely to be strong enough to account for a serious elevation of antiprotons at these energies.
+We have tacitly assumed that the flat antiproton/proton ratio is surprising, because the fact that the B/C ratio decreases with energy is indicative of an escape rate from the Galaxy that increases with energy.
+If there is a different reason for the decreasing B/C ratio, then there would be less of a need for an exotic source of antiprotons.}\\

-We gratefully acknowledge discussions with R. Brustein, M. Lublinsky, G. Beuf, M. Cirelli, N. Globus and P. Salati, and support from the Israel-U.S. Binational Science Foundation, the Israeli Science Foundation. and the Joan and Robert Arnow Chair of Theoretical Astrophysics.
+We gratefully acknowledge discussions with D. Allard, R. Brustein, G. Beuf, M. Cirelli, M. Lublinsky, E. Parizot, and P. Salati, and support from the Israel-U.S. Binational Science Foundation, the Israeli Science Foundation. and the Joan and Robert Arnow Chair of Theoretical Astrophysics.
 We thank D. Kaplan for technical assistance with the numerical work, and M. Cirelli for assistance in using the PPPC data.
+NG acknowledges the support of the I-CORE Program of the Planning and Budgeting Committee and The Israel Science Foundation (grant 1829/12) and the Israel Space Agency (grant 3-10417).